ptoscano/pytest-client-tools/README.md

 ## Configuration

-There is a fixture =test_config= in the defined fixtures.
+There is a fixture `test_config` in the defined fixtures.
 It uses [Dynaconf library](https://dynaconf.com) to load configuration properties.

-It is necesary to set a few env variables to tell dynaconf what properties source to use:
+It is necesary to set a few env variables to tell dynaconf what source of the properties to use:

 ```bash
 export SETTINGS_FILES_FOR_DYNACONF="['settings.toml','.secrets.yaml']"